wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/json_examples/json-examples.md

 {"object":{"@nil":"true"}}
 ```

-If you set the `synapse.commons.enableXmlNilReadWrite=true` property in the `synapse.properties` file (stored in the `MI_HOME/conf/` directory), XML elements where the 'nil' attribue is set to true will be represented in JSON as null objects as shown below.
+If you set the `synapse.enable_xml_nil=true` property in the `deployment.toml` file `[mediation] section (stored in the `MI_HOME/conf/` directory), XML elements where the 'nil' attribue is set to true will be represented in JSON as null objects as shown below.

 ``` javascript
 {"object":null}